CJAX-FM: Jack-FM

 In January 2025, Ronnie Stanton joined the team as lead music director and has driven the ratings from a #13 to #5.

 Controversy

 In 2005, some members of Vancouver's Indo-Canadian community accused the station of racial insensitivity.
 They objected to 96.9 Jack-FM's advertising strategy.

 The ads in question featured Vijay Chandra, a Fijian radio engineer for the station with a strong South Asian accent, singing to promote Jack-FM's "Larry and Willy show".
 The complaints stemmed from a perception that viewers are intended to laugh at Chandra's accent, rather than at the ad copy itself, and that similar lyrics performed without an accent would not be considered humorous.

 HD Radio

 In May 2016, CJAX began broadcasting using HD Radio technology.
 On June 23, 2016, CJAX added a simulcast of all-news sister station CKWX on its HD2 digital subchannel.
 On August 28, 2017, CJAX added a simulcast of co-owned sports radio station CISL to its HD3 subchannel.
+The HD Radio feed of CISL and CKWX ended when the stations were shut down by Rogers on July 7, 2026.